 - 10.4 The Council is committed to achieving value for money (VFM) in the procurement of its services, including the implementation of this capital strategy.
-A Procurement Strategy has been in place for some time and was refreshed during 2017. - 10.5 The Council's Contract and Financial Procedures Rules (CPRs and FPRs) set out the rules that apply to the commissioning of works or services to ensure that the Council obtains value for money for the expenditure that it incurs.
+A Procurement Strategy has been in place for some time and has recently been refreshed to reflect both best practice the United Kingdom's decision to leave the European Union. - 10.5 The Council's Contract and Financial Procedures Rules (CPRs and FPRs) set out the rules that apply to the commissioning of works or services to ensure that the Council obtains value for money for the expenditure that it incurs.
 As required, all capital investment proposals will be pursued in compliance with CPRs and FPRs unless specific exemptions from doing so are agreed (either as part of delegated authority to Officers or by the Policy and Resources Committee).